wildlife at the farm

 Further along the path, we have created a mycelium area, where we’ve started growing Wine Caps and Oyster mushrooms as part of our education programme.
 This growing area is visible from the farmyard path, and is near the third and furthest pond.
 In the same eDNA project just mentioned, Zygomycete, Sac, and Monobleph fungi were all found in our ponds too.

-We’re also regularly visited by foxes, with one mother several springs ago choosing to birth a little of cubs under our Herbal Hide.
-We see feeding bats at dusk and dawn, mainly the Common Pipistrelle, which we’ve picked up on bat detectors and spotted with the naked eye.
-They particularly love feeding in the air above the ponds, which is inhabited by plenty of midges and other flying insects.
-We have plans in the pipeline to install more bat boxes, to encourage them to live on site with us.
-The East End of London is one of the most highly developed stretches of land in the country, and their habitats - despite being protected under UK and EU law - are frequently at serious risk.
+We welcome four species of bats on-site to feed at dusk and dawn - they don’t live here, but they come to feed every night.
+We’ve picked their calls up on detectors, spotted them with the naked eye, and then in September 2024 we conducted a survey using a sophisticated audio technology device called the AudioMoth, on loan from Bat Conservation Trust (BCT), which recorded bat calls throughout the night and identified the species it recorded.
+These species are: Nathusius Pipistrelle, Common Pipistrelle, Soprano Pipistrelle, and a genus called Nyctalus which includes two possible species - the Leisler’s and the Noctule (we could also have both!).
+Our bats particularly love feeding in the air above the ponds, which is inhabited by plenty of midges and other flying insects.
+We have plans in the pipeline to install more bat boxes, to encourage them to live on site with us as well as feed here.
+The East End of London is one of the most highly developed stretches of land in the UK, and their habitats - despite being protected under UK and EU law - are frequently at serious risk.
+Click here for an excellent resource by BCT on each bat species in the UK.

-Lastly, we have plenty of wild birds, including thrushes, starlings, Robin Redbreasts, house sparrows, sparrowhawks, jaybirds, crows, magpies, woodpeckers, great tits, coal tits, goldfinches, the occasional lost coot, and we once had an injured herring gull crash land too!
+Lastly, we are home to plenty of wild birds, including thrushes, starlings, Robin Redbreasts, house sparrows, sparrowhawks, jaybirds, crows, magpies, woodpeckers, great tits, coal tits, goldfinches, the occasional lost coot - and we once had an injured herring gull crash land, too!
 (We got her to a wildlife vet).